 \section{INTRODUCTION}

-Gamma-ray bursts (GRBs) stand as the most potent and radiant electromagnetic events witnessed in distant galaxies since the inception of the universe.
-Long-duration GRBs are theorized to stem from the collapse of massive stars, whereas short-duration ones are believed to arise from the merger of two compact celestial objects, such as neutron stars or black holes.
-Despite the plethora of theoretical models aimed at elucidating both long and short GRBs, the core question surrounding these phenomena persists as an enigma.
+Gamma-ray bursts (GRBs) represent the most potent and luminous electromagnetic events observed in distant galaxies since the early universe.
+Long-duration GRBs are theorized to originate from the collapse of massive stars, while short-duration bursts are believed to result from the merger of two compact celestial objects, such as neutron stars or black holes.
+Despite the numerous theoretical models proposed to explain both long and short GRBs, the fundamental question surrounding these phenomena remains an enigma.
 To exemplify, we present two recent instances as follows.